The very best 40Top Tips for your Dogs from Doglistener the Behaviourist. How do you stop your dog’s urine from burning the lawn?…….Look no further

 I use a different phrase for defecating.
 Each time your dog finishes, praise him while offering a food reinforcement (a treat).
 I use cheese puffed jerky or frankfurters.
 When he has finished, take him for a walk as a reward!
 If your dog fails to eliminate in 5 minutes, (posh word for pee and poop) take him inside crate him for a half-hour and then try again.

 The Instructive Reprimand each time you take your dog outside say, “Outside”.
 Soon he will learn what outside means Then if the dog inappropriately urinates inside in your presence, say “Outside” and take him to “his spot”.
-“Outside” becomes an instructive command because it directs the dog to the appropriate elimination place and it is a reprimand because of the tone of voice you use as the Behaviour is occurring, thus acting as a negative reinforcement.
+“Outside” becomes an instructive command because it directs the dog to the appropriate elimination place and it is a reprimand because of the tone of voice you use as the Behaviour is occurring, thus acting as negative reinforcement.

 There is a device called a pee pole which is a pheromone impregnated device that is supposed to aid toileting I have mixed responses to this aid with some dogs it works well, particularly if you want them to go in a particular spot.
 With other dogs I find they pull them up and chew them, therefore, they are useless in that circumstance.

 39. Pulling On The Lead: How many times I have had to rectify this common problem, will run into many many thousands of dogs.
-I do numerous outside displays in various parts of the country, where i take dogs from the audience and stop them pulling within minutes.
+I do numerous outside displays in various parts of the country, where i take dogs from the audience and stop them from pulling within minutes.
 To be able to do this quickly and successfully I devised and developed a training aid called the Jingler Having clicked on the Jingler link you may also want to have a look at the snippets from my DVD.

 It is actually quite simple to rectify if done properly and stops the need for halti’s or harnesses which cause distress and pain to many dogs.
 This technique allows you to actually train the dog to walk rather than just inhibiting its forward movement.

 40. Preparing for the New Puppy: Check on the food the breeder is feeding, buy a crate, and Vetbed for inside.
 Bowls and a lead and collar.
-May I also suggest soft toys buy a good whistle.
+May I also suggest soft toys and buy a good whistle.
 I sell the very best.
 If you start really early with the whistle and follow my puppy recall tips you will have no problems later on in life See PUPPY RECALL

 It is very helpful if you have left an unwashed worn tee-shirt on your first visit to the breeders so that the puppies will recognise your smell.
 This will also give the pup more confidence when you finally pick it up, as the pup will immediately detect your smell.
 It will also have the litter and mothers smell on the old tee shirt which will provide some comfort and security in the first weeks at home.